 The Comodo Threat Intelligence Lab will continue to monitor cybersecurity events and malware attacks.
 As always, we’ll provide you with vital updates in weekly and special videos and reports.

-If you would like to learn more about Comodo Threat Intelligence Lab or subscribe and access the archives, please visit comodo.com/lab.
+If you would like to learn more about security threat report offered by Comodo Threat Intelligence Lab or subscribe and access the archives, please visit comodo.com/lab.
 Stay cyber safe! … and thank you.